Solo Travel in Scotland

 Below is the annual weather forecast for Edinburgh in Scotland to help you plan your trip (from January to December).

 Travel Insurance For Scotland

-Scotland is a stunning country to explore but travel insurance is always recommended to cover you for any travel delays, medical assistance and accidents.
+Scotland is a stunning country to explore but travel insurance is always recommended when you're traveling to Scotland to cover you for any travel delays, medical assistance and accidents.

 Scotland has several domestic airports and 5 main international airports.
 You can fly into Edinburgh, Glasgow, Aberdeen, and Inverness on domestic and international flights.
 Below is how to get to and from each international airport.

-Aberdeen Airport – The train is the fastest way to get to into the city of Aberdeen.
+Aberdeen Airport – The train is the fastest way to get to the city of Aberdeen.
 It costs £4 and takes 10 minutes.
-Buses take 30 minutes and cost the same as the train, or you can take a taxi for approx £20 for the 12 minute ride.
+Buses take 30 minutes and cost the same as the train, or you can take a taxi for approx £20 for the 12-minute ride.